Skip to content

 The Ice Age National Scenic Trail originated in the Kettle Moraine State Forest – Northern Unit.
 It traverses the length of the Northern Unit from north to south through some of the most beautiful areas of the Northern Unit.
 The 22-mile and 15-mile routes start at the north end of the Forest and hikers will hike back to Mauthe Lake.
 The 10-mile and 5-mile routes start at the south end of the Forest and hikers make their way north to Mauthe Lake.
 The well-marked trail has an uneven surface and makes its way up and down many hills.

-Will the miles hikes with the Leaf Stomp count for the Ice Age Trail Alliance Mammoth Challenge?
+Will the miles hiked with the Leaf Stomp count for the Ice Age Trail Alliance Mammoth Challenge?

 Yes, the miles you hike will count toward the Mammoth Challenge.
-For more information about this year’s Mammoth Challenge go to https://www.iceagetrail.org/mammoth-hike-challenge.
+For more information about this year’s Mammoth Challenge go to Ice Age Trail Alliance’s website at https://www.iceagetrail.org/mammoth-hike-challenge.

 More Questions?